jscotthorn/hermes/README.md

 # Hermes - NestJS Backend Service

-Hermes is the backend service for the Webordinary live-editing platform, handling email processing, session management, and Fargate container orchestration.
+Hermes is the backend service for the Webordinary live-editing platform, handling message processing, session management, and Fargate container orchestration.

 ## Deployment